infiniticio/docs.infinitic.io/src/pages/docs/introduction/examples.md

 {% /codes %}

-The orchestration of a complete booking will be done through the `book` method of `BookingWorkflow`:
+The `BookingWorkflow` orchestrates the complete booking process:

 {% codes %}